Walle1493/ThinkTwice/README.md

 ## Dataset

 You need to prepare data in a squad2-like format.
-Since NewsQA is similar to SQuAD-2.0, we don't offer the script in this repo.
+Since [NewsQA](https://github.com/Maluuba/newsqa)(more details) similar to SQuAD-2.0, we don't offer the script in this repo.
 The demo data format is showed below:

 ```json
 "version": "1",